Sandeeprajakgithub/Day-1/README.md

 # Day-1
-Please go and find the attached documentation of everyday
+Please go and find the attached documentation.